Karumi/learnyougit/exercises/git_push/problem.md

                                     | LOCAL BRANCH |
                                     +--------------+
 ```
 * Your local branch doesn't share all its history with the remote branch.
-That'd mean that your history diverges at some point from the one store in server.
+That'd mean that your history diverges at some point from the one stored in server.
 Git will ask you to either solve the issue locally, respecting the server history, or to forget server's history and use yours instead.

 ```
                  +---------------+